 In June 2017, Trinity Financial, a community-driven, diverse real estate development firm with a proven track record of redeveloping complex urban sites from New York to Greater Boston, announced that they were selected by the City of Worcester as developers for the former Worcester County Courthouse.
 Proposed plans for the currently vacant courthouse include approximately 114 new units of residential housing and ancillary amenity space, with half of the units rented at market rates and the remaining units designated for workforce housing with a creative economy focus.
 The development will include the historic rehabilitation and preservation of the former courthouse.
+Construction is expected to begin the first quarter of 2019.

 The total development cost of the project is expected to be approximately $53 million, financed primarily with historic tax credit equity, private debt, and other sources.